RafalSprengel/FreeClassifiedsBrid/README.md

 ## Features:
 * Search for ads in different category
 * Create account
-* add your ads
+* Add your ads
-* browsing your ads
+* Browsing your ads
-* delete your ads
+* Delete your ads
-* extend the validity of the advertisement
+* Extend the validity of the advertisement

 ## Technologies
 Project is created with: